Harley-Davidson, Inc. (HOG) Expected Move

 HOG expected move and event pricing

 Expected move widens with √time: a 5% 30-day move corresponds to roughly a 2.5% 7.5-day move and a 10% 120-day move.
-HOG term-structure is in backwardation (slope -0.010), so near-dated tenors price in disproportionate vol - usually because of a known event in the front-month window.
+HOG term-structure is in backwardation (slope -0.034), so near-dated tenors price in disproportionate vol - usually because of a known event in the front-month window.
+With IV rank at 26.5%, the implied move is at the low end of the typical HOG range - cheap optionality for buyers, thin premium for sellers.

 Sizing HOG structures to the expected move

 Iron condors with wings at ±1σ collect the modal-outcome premium; ±1.5σ widens probability of inside-range to ~87% but cuts collected premium roughly in half.
 Strangles do the inverse trade - they pay against the same lognormal distribution, profiting when realized exceeds implied.
 Calendar spreads bet on the slope of the term structure rather than the level.
-HOG put/call volume ratio currently at 1.34 indicates protective put flow dominates - look for hedged-money positioning into the move.
+HOG put/call volume ratio currently at 0.22 indicates speculative call flow dominates - look for upside-skewed sentiment.
 The expected move is the inputs the chain is pricing, not a forecast - realized moves above or below are normal under any distribution.

 Learn how expected move is reported and how to read the data →